BarakBH/BarakBH/README.md

 - 🌱 I’m currently learning Software engineering , at my final year
 - 💞️ I’m currently working as a full stack developer
 - 📫 How to reach me ...
 PhoneNumber : +972 54 4544458 , linkdin profile : linkedin.com/in/barak-ben-hamo
+- You can also view my portfolio at https://baraks-portfolio.netlify.app/

 <!---
 BarakBH/BarakBH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.